-Inspired by alternative, indie, and experimental porn movements, we at Thousand Faces provide brain-food, eye-candy, and bodily arousal in equal measure.
+Inspired by alternative, indie, and experimental porn movements, we at Thousand Faces provide brain-food, eye-candy, and mind-body arousal in equal measure.
 With original music, stunning visuals, quirky themes, and marginalised narratives.
 We passionately support and promote sex workers of all kinds in all our content.

 “Porn is a medium, not a genre.”

 Hi!
 I’m Marcus Quillan, the primary being behind (and sometimes in front of) the Thousand Faces curtain.
 Here I’ll explain in a bit more details about how we work:

 I have long had a fascination with performance of all kinds, whether musical, sexual, literary, dance-based, comic or tragic.
 Amateur theatre is where I first encountered many of these aspects together and discovered the many varieties of tone any one performance may have, whether highly stylised, naturalistic, ‘over-the-top’, direct, subtle, artsy, or bawdy.
 I went on to study Shakespeare and train as an actor at a London drama school, working in film, theatre, and dance, before branching out into sexual media.
 I wanted to explore myself as a performer and how I could bring my training, and my truth, to a more explicit medium.
 With Thousand Faces, I want to explore the many facets of performance through a sexually explicit lens.
 I want to show that no one style or genre of porn, or performance, or any one medium, is inherently more ‘real’, valuable, or valid than any other.